deso-protocol/dips/cips/cip-3.md

 ## Explanation and Motivation

-"Diamonds" are a tool that allow users to show their love for a creator's work on BitClout.
+"Diamonds" are a tool that allow users to show their love for a creator's work on DeSo.
 A user can give up to six diamonds per post and each diamond given comes with a reward for the creator.
 A single diamond gives the creator ~0.005 USD (half a penny) at the time of writing.
 Each additional diamond 10x's the reward, up to ~$500 USD for six diamonds.
 This has already become a significant